distributed-system-analysis/pbench/docs/API/V1/README.md

 unless a new dataset is created with the same checksum value.
 (This is highly unlikely, unless the same Pbench Agent tarball is uploaded again.)

-### Users

-User resources are identified by a `username` property, which must be unique among all users registered on the Pbench Server.
-The user resource has a "user profile" that includes first and last name, and a contact email.

 A user resource is the "owner" of each [dataset](#datasets) managed by the Pbench Server.
 If a user is deleted, then any datasets owned by that user become orphaned; datasets with `public` access are still accessible to other